juvalen/mb-checker/README.md

 # Bookmark cleansing
 I have been gathering and classifying bookmarks for more than 20 years.
-Some out of those bookmarks -a few thousand- actually outdated.
-When this python script is fed with a Chrome bookmark file it crawls it and tries to reach each one.
-As a result it generates a file with all the 404 http errors and another with the successfull ones.
+From time to time I hit some outdated bookmark.
+In order to have that file updated there is this script.
+When this python script is fed with a Chrome bookmark file it crawls it and tries to reach each bookmark.
+As a result it generates files with different kind of errors and another file with the successfull ones.

 ## Requirements
 python 2